- How are Ewing tumors treated?

 - Fatigue (from having too few red blood cells)

-Most of these side effects are short-term and tend to go away after treatment is finished.
-There are often ways to lessen these side effects.
-For example, you can be given drugs to help prevent or reduce nausea and vomiting, or to help get blood cell counts back to normal levels.
+Most of these side effects tend to go away after treatment is finished.
+There are often ways to lessen them.
+For example, drugs can be given to help prevent or reduce nausea and vomiting, or to help get blood cell counts back to normal levels.
 Be sure to discuss any questions you have about side effects with the cancer care team.

 Side effects of certain drugs: Along with the effects listed above, certain chemo drugs can have specific side effects.

-Doxorubicin can cause heart damage.
-This risk goes up as the total amount of the drug that is given goes up.
+Doxorubicin can damage the heart.
+This risk goes up as the total dose of the drug goes up.
 Doctors try to limit this risk as much as possible by not giving more than the recommended doses of doxorubicin and by checking the heart with a test called an echocardiogram during treatment.

 Vincristine can damage nerves.
 Some patients may notice tingling and numbness, particularly in the hands and feet.
 This often goes away or gets better once treatment is stopped, but it may be long lasting in some people.